After Stroke? Finding the Financial Lifeline You Need

 What can I do for income after a stroke?

-Dealing with income concerns after a stroke is a common challenge, but there are avenues to explore:
+Dealing with income concerns is a common challenge, but there are avenues to explore:

 Short-Term Disability Benefits: If you’re unable to work temporarily, check if your employer offers short-term disability benefits.
 It provides a percentage of your salary during your recovery.